esgoet/courseva/README.md

     ```bash
     npm run dev
     ```
-   The application will be served at [http://localhost:5173](http://localhost:7173) thanks to Vite's development server.
+   The application will be served at [http://localhost:5173](http://localhost:5173).

 ### Backend Setup